ida-code88/Mercedes-Benz-Greener-Manufacturing/README.md

 # Outline steps in this project are:
 1. Import all the required libraries (some libraries may be imported later)
-2. Load and prepare the data for analysist.
+2. Load and prepare the data for analysis.
 This step include:

     ~ Check for null and unique values for test and train sets